 For the best turkey, brine baby brine, and then use your compound butter.
 If you've never done it, here's my turkey dry brine tutorial.
 It's super easy and way easier than wet brining giving you a flavorful turkey.

 Chef's note: What is a compound butter?
-It’s any butter blended with herbs, spices, citrus zest, garlic, honey, and many other flavoring possibilities.
+It's any butter blended with herbs, spices, citrus zest, garlic, honey, and many other flavoring possibilities.
 They are sometimes called infused butters or flavored butters.
 Using them is a great way to add extra flavor to food and can be used almost anywhere you'd use plain butter.
-Compound butters can be made savory (as in this compound butter for turkey) or sweet compound butter, as in this maple vanilla butter.
+Compound butters can be made savory (as in this compound butter for a turkey) or sweet compound butter, as in this maple vanilla butter.
 There are also speciality butters such as blue cheese butter, truffle butter, and this miso butter which is terrific on fish and seafood.

 Substitutions and Variations